InesAlmeida-91/InesAlmeida-91/README.md

 - 🏠 I live in Lisbon
 - 🌎 Love the constant challenge of improving myself and learning something new every day
 - 🌱 I’m currently learning TypeScript
-- 🐶 I absolutely adore my Jack Russell
+- 😄 I absolutely adore my family 🐱👶🐶
 - 📌 Ready to a new job opportunity

 ### Skills: